Monoecy: Evolution

-In Amaranths monoecy may have evolved from hermaphroditism through various processes caused by male sterility genes and female fertility genes.
+In amaranths monoecy may have evolved from hermaphroditism through various processes caused by male sterility genes and female fertility genes.

-Monoecy has also been proposed to be an intermediate state between hermaphroditism and dioecy.
+Monoecy may be an intermediate state between hermaphroditism and dioecy.
 Evolution from dioecy to monoecy probably involves disruptive selection on floral sex ratios.
 Monoecy is also considered to be a step in the evolutionary pathway from hermaphroditism towards dioecy.
 Some authors even argue monoecy and dioecy are related.
 But, there is also evidence that monoecy is a pathway from sequential hermaphroditism to dioecy.